 4 Setting up internet access to the IP camera

-The following steps are only necessary if you would like to access the IP camera over the internet when you are away from home or grant friends internet access to the IP camera:
+The following steps are only necessary if you want to access the IP camera over the internet when you are away from home or grant friends internet access to the IP camera:

 - Set up the IP camera so that it can be accessed from the internet.
 If you use more than one IP camera, configure different ports for internet access in each camera.

-- If you would like to use a a web browser to access the IP camera, set up a MyFRITZ! access for the camera in the FRITZ!Box.
+- If you want to use a a web browser to access the IP camera, set up a MyFRITZ! access for the camera in the FRITZ!Box.

-- If you would like to use an app or other software to access the IP camera:
+- If you want to use an app or other software to access the IP camera:

 - In the FRITZ!Box, configure port sharing for the ports and IP protocols used by the camera.